torres98/BLEP/c/issues.md

 -Including gf16.c from gf256.c could raise a non-definition issue (if a GF16_LOOKUP macro is defined)

+-Make fill_matrix a friend function or directly a class method

 **C**
 -use portable placeholder for printf and uint